-New revolutionary physical fitness training and exercise trends happen every few years since the reintroduction of the Olympic Games in the 19th century.
-Formalised training methods based on scientific research were applied to ensure that the human body is properly maximising the routines that are performed for strengthening.
+New revolutionary physical fitness training and exercise trends have happened every few years since the reintroduction of the Olympic Games in the 19th century.
+Formalised training methods based on scientific research were applied to ensure that the human body properly maximised the routines performed for strengthening.
 As technology develops, so are the tools and machine equipment necessary for the individual to achieve his or her fitness goals.

 There are a lot of questions about EMS training— Is it really an effective weight-loss solution?
 How can it help tone the body in under 20 minutes?
-Will it have the same results as the traditional training exercise done in 90 minutes or more?
+Will it have the same results as the traditional training exercise done in 4 hours or more?
 These are legitimate questions that can be answered based on scientific studies about EMS.
-And yes, EMS training is effective when done consistently just like the conventional way of spending time at the gym.
+And yes, EMS training is effective when done consistently, just like the conventional way of spending time at the gym.
 The good news is that EMS can give you a full-body workout achieving maximum results in a short amount of time.

 1761- EMS was discovered by Luigi Galvani, an Italian physicist, and pioneer of bioelectromagnetics, as scientific evidence that electric currents can stimulate muscle movement.